isaacnmm/pestpolicy-hugo2XX/content/posts/do-cats-eat-lizards/index.md

 **Nile water monitors**.

 These love water bodies in rivers and pods around your home or region.
 Cats hunt them even though they get wild during capture.
-These lizards are safe and non
+These lizards are safe and non-venomous.
-- venomous.
 Related: Can Bearded Dragons Eat Tomatoes?

 ###  3. Which Lizards Are Poisonous To Cats?